bytemerger/bytemerger.github.io/src/content/post/bit-shifting-and-bit-masking.md

 You can also check out this interesting post by ![Andrew Healey](https://healeycodes.com/visualizing-chess-bitboards) on visualizing chess with bitboard and see how this bit manipulation can be very efficient

-you can also check out @healey post on how one can effciently map out chess boards with bit manipulation
+you can also check out @healey post on how one can efficently map out chess boards with bit manipulation